nobuh/toyshader.gba/README.md

 If you want to run this demo on real hardware or mGBA, pleae check devkitPro or similer tools.

+### Run as a demo on Windolws

+- Download visualboyadvance-m and extract
+- mkdir and put visualboyadvance-m and toyshader.bin
+- create a start.bat file contains

+      start /max visulaboyadvance-m toyshader.bin

+- click start.bat to start and CTL-Q to quit

 ### Acknowledgements

 - [VisualBoyAdvance](https://board.vba-m.com/) I 'd like to use raw binary as ROM, without fake Nintendo's logo.